 Where: Dumbarton Oaks Gardens | Georgetown, DC

 When: Mid-April – Mid-May

 One of my very favorite spots in DC showcases all kinds of gorgeous flowers, but the wisteria blooms here like no other place in the city (that I can think of, anyway).
 The purple-petaled flowers drape over walls and trellises in several areas of the grounds, but it’s especially exquisite in the Pebble Garden.
-Read more about Dumbarton Oaks Gardens through the link above as well as here and here (yes, we go there often!).
-Note that days and hours are limited — it’s open Tuesday – Sunday, 3-5pm November – mid-March, and 3-6pm mid-March – through October.
+Read more about Dumbarton Oaks Gardens through the link above as well as here and here (we’ve been there a lot!).
+Note that days and hours are limited — it’s open Tuesday – Sunday, 3-5pm November- Mid-March, and 3-6pm Mid-March-October.
 I recommend taking kiddos to play at Montrose Park first and/or grabbing a bite in Georgetown before or after your visit (this post includes some restaurant recs).

 Where: U.S. National Arboretum | Northeast DC